What the best home safe has

 Know before you go

 How much storage space do you need?
 For a rough gauge of how much space you need, stack everything you intend to store together.
-ConsumerReports.org reports that a 1.2- to 1.3-cubic-foot safe will store a 1-foot-high stack of letter-size papers.
+A 1.2- to 1.3-cubic-foot safe will store a 1-foot-high stack of letter-size papers; and be sure to know the interior dimensions, they're smaller -- sometimes much smaller -- than exterior dimensions.

 Do you need a fire protection?
 If you're on the fence about whether you should buy a safe with fire protection, consider that the National Fire Protection Association says the average household will experience 5 fires in its lifetime.
 Most of those must be pretty small, because the NFPA also reports that the average household has "just" a one in four lifetime chance of having a fire that actually gets reported -- but one in four odds is still a surprisingly high level of risk.